alambd34/java-utils/README.md

-Just a small collection of useful utility classes.
+Just a small collection of simple utilities.

-Will grow over time, as I start to look through my older projects.